maxwilliams94/laughing-train/README.md

   - Used to generate JWT tokens for Coinbase API authentication
   - Keep this secure - never commit actual credentials to version control

+- ** `WEBHOOK_PASSWORD`**
+  - require password to be passed with any requests using any of:
+    - in the POST body
+    - in the `Authorization` Header as Bearer <password>
+    - in the `X-Webhook-Password` header
+    - in the 'password' query parameter

 ### Example Configuration

 In `local.settings.json`: